Why Are Men Less Likely Than Women To Seek Medical Care

 How does this matter?

-Men who have masculinity views tend to delay preventative health measures and, when they do visit the doctor, they favour male doctors despite feeling more relaxed with females.
+Men who have masculinity views tend to delay preventative health measures and, when they do visit the doctor, they favour male doctors and prefer a Men’s pharmacy.

 The avoidance of medical care and poor doctor-patient communication could have a huge impact on the health of men.
 Men who are not honest about symptoms are less likely to receive adequate treatment.
 If men do not seek preventive measures such as regular check-ups with their doctor, they may miss early signs of serious health problems.